 Finish: (sweet & spicy) long/medium-long with “tingly” warmth – vanilla, citrus, pepper, sweet oak, fading herbal/floral spice with a slight mineral vibe

 Overall: Wild Turkey Freedom is an excellent example of a well-blended straight whiskey – making the best of both moderately aged and mature bourbon profiles.
-In many ways this whiskey reminds me of older Rare Breed batches.
-In comparison, I’d say it falls somewhere between RB batch W-T-01-99 and batch WT-03RB (but much closer to 01-99, as they share some similar “dusty” traits).
+In many ways it reminds me of older Rare Breed batches.
+In comparison, I’d say it falls somewhere between RB batch W-T-01-99 and batch WT-03RB (but much closer to 01-99, as they share some similar dusty traits).
 Probably the biggest surprise was in mouthfeel.
 This bourbon is rather light and thin in appearance for what it claims in age, but as they say – looks can be deceiving.
-I was quite stunned at my first sip, as Freedom is actually creamy – it even has a touch of the oiliness you find in 1980’s and early 1990’s WT 101.
+I was quite stunned at my first sip, as Freedom is actually creamy – it even has a touch of the oiliness you find in 1980’s and early 1990’s Wild Turkey 101.

-In closing, this is a flavorful and balanced whiskey with plenty of classic Wild Turkey character – even some “dusty bottle” notes as well.
+In closing, this is a flavorful and balanced whiskey with plenty of classic Wild Turkey character – some dusty bottle notes as well.
 If you’re a fan of Rare Breed, I can almost guarantee you’ll love Freedom.
-The real trick is finding it and not paying too much for it (as overseas retailers sometimes have it in stock, but it’s just far too overpriced in my honest opinion).
-You’d probably have better value finding a bottle of Rare Breed W-T-01-99, or if you want a budget option, Rare Breed WT-03RB.
+The real trick is finding it and not paying too much for it.
+Overseas retailers sometimes have it in stock, but it’s just far too overpriced in my honest opinion.
+You’d probably find better value with a bottle of Rare Breed W-T-01-99, or if you want a budget option, Rare Breed WT-03RB.
 But value and price aside, Wild Turkey Freedom is a quality pour and definitely gets my recommendation.